 But for some reason, dark colours seem to be more impressive indoors.
 The two darkest colours, the Forest Green and Pepper Red, appear slightly glossy indoors.
 I'm not sure why, and it's quite hard to render it in a photo.

 3. What colour the cashmere is dyed in

 It would be so much more convenient if you could have just a couple of rules of thumb to set cashmere colour expectations.
 Yes, paler colours tend to give more luminance with more light.
 Yes, for some reason dark, richer colours have a more stable colour perception with lighting changes, and somehow more glossy indoors.

 But then there are the other colours, that just do their own thing.

 The browner tones, for example, seem the most amenable to photography (e.g. the Copper Orange from the range, shown below).
 Digital cameras seem less confused by them.
 The colour shade and hue tend to be stable across lighting changes as well.

 You might think that brown/copper is not that different from the reds.
 (Well, I did).

-But no. All the reds and the Tangerine Orange (photo below) flash a bright colour under direct sunlight (although it's less dramatic with the Burgundy Christmas/Autumn Limited Edition).
+But no. All the reds and the Tangerine Orange (photo below) flash a bright colour under direct sunlight, although it's less dramatic with the Burgundy Christmas Limited Edition (now discontinued).

 The Red in particular, can be so bright that the image loses definition.